amix/vimrc/sources_non_forked/gist-vim/README.md

 - Useful mappings on the gist-listing buffer:
-    - Both `o` or `Enter` open the gist file in a new buffer, and close the vim-gist listing one.
+    - Both `o` or `Enter` open the gist file in a new buffer, and close the gist-vim listing one.
     - `b` opens the gist file in a browser; this is necessary because `Shift-Enter` (as was originally) only works for GUI vim.
-    - `y` copies the contents of the selected gist to the clipboard, and closes the vim-gist buffer.
+    - `y` copies the contents of the selected gist to the clipboard, and closes the gist-vim buffer.
-    - `p` pastes the contents of the selected gist to the buffer from where vim-gist was called, and closes the vim-gist buffer.
+    - `p` pastes the contents of the selected gist to the buffer from where gist-vim was called, and closes the gist-vim buffer.
-    - Hitting `Escape` or `Tab` at the vim-gist buffer closes it.
+    - Hitting `Escape` or `Tab` at the gist-vim buffer closes it.

 - Gist listing has fixed-length columns now, more amenable to eye inspection.
   Every line on the gist-listing buffer contains the gist id, name and